Tryon Road Uniting Church: History of the church

-Organ History
+Organ history

 The organ began life in Ireland and was imported for use in St Mary's Cathedral, Sydney.
 Purchased by the Wesleyan Methodists for the Macquarie Street Chapel in 1839 and later removed to the York Street Chapel.
 It was rebuilt by C. J. Jackson in 1868 and further enlarged by William Davidson in 1888.
 When the York Street Chapel was replaced by the Centenary Hall the organ was rebuilt therein in 1903 by George Fincham & Son of Melbourne.
 It became one of the largest organs in New South Wales (the only larger ones at that time were in Sydney Town Hall, St Andrew's Cathedral and St Saviours Cathedral, Goulburn).
 In 1908 it was moved to the "Conference Hall" in Castlereagh Street and remained there until it was purchased by the Tryon Road Methodist Church in Lindfield.
 It was moved from the front of the church in the Sanctuary to the purpose built organ transept in 1935.
-The organ was rebuilt and restored in 2001 and now occupies a slightly larger area than previously.
+The organ was rebuilt and restored in 2001 and now occupies a slightly larger area.
 The facing organ pipes are now polychromatic as they were when the organ was erected in the Centenary Hall in York Street.